superstarlifter/doc/docs/how_to/access_policy.md

 ## Access Policies
-Access policies allow admins to grant users access to specific resources.
-The access can be filtered down to the row and field level.
+Access policies allow admins to grant users view and update access to specific data.
+This access is more than just sharing a collection, it can be filtered down to the row and field level.
+For example, and access policy can be create to limit updating of specific rows to the owner of that row.

 ### Creating an Access Policy Row
 1. From the administration page select the Access Policies Menu to open a list of current access policies